canyon289/bayesian-model-evaluation/README.md

 source activate bayes-eval
 ```

-Then follow the instructions for `pip` users
+Then follow the instructions for `pip` users.

 ### 3b. `pip` users